PrestaShop/prestashop.github.io/news/_posts/core-weekly/2017-02-08-coreweekly-week-5-2017.md

 * It's the little things that count: shared stock quantity are now displayed correctly, thanks to @amazzing!
 * Goodbye for good, smartyDump()!
 Cheers @prestamodule :)

 Found an issue in PrestaShop 1.7?
 [Create a Forge ticket](http://forge.prestashop.com/secure/CreateIssue%21default.jspa?selectedProjectId=11322&issuetype=1)!
 Every day at around 11:30 (Paris time), part of the team gathers in order to review the recent Forge tickets and assess their priorities and urgency.
-I'll post a photo if you want :) Thank you for your contribution! (and thank you for read this text instead of directly going to the code changes ;) )
+I'll post a photo if you want :) Thank you for your contribution! (and thank you for reading this text instead of directly going to the code changes ;) )